 Duke University Professor of Political Science Melanie Manion commented on the “information challenges” of the moment, saying that ordinary citizens might find it hard to tell the difference between information and disinformation, due to intentional misdirections by political leaders.
 Rojas referred to COVID-19 as an “infodemic” as well as pandemic.

 Others reminded the listeners of the human impacts of the coronavirus, whether the effects of life under quarantine or medicalized racism in the United States.
 Duke Kunshan University Associate Professor of Digital Media Benjamin Bacon invited listeners to contribute to a digital memory archival project related to COVID-19.
 Yanping Ni, a Master’s student in East Asian Studies, described how residents of Wuhan, the epicenter of COVID-19 in China, used social media to create semblances of ordinary life in a time of emergency, and Duke University undergraduate student Chen Chen spoke about writing an article for the Duke Chronicle about Wuhan, her hometown, to which she remains strongly connected.

 The panels were well-attended, with nearly 200 participants in the earlier web session and 40 in the later session in the Franklin Humanities Institute’s Ahmadieh Family Lecture Hall.

 “If there has been a silver lining, it has brought the two campuses together,” James Miller said.

-Videos of both panels as well as a full list of speakers are available on the Duke Kunshan University Humanities Research Center website.
+Full videos of both panels are available below.
+A full list of speakers is available on the Duke Kunshan University Humanities Research Center website.